DevExpress-Examples/wpf-dock-layout-manager-support-mvvm-and-implement-a-custom-style-for-document-panel/Readme.md

 <!-- default badges end -->
 # WPF Dock Layout Manager - Support MVVM and Implement a Custom Style for DocumentPanel (Google Chrome-like "New Tab" Button)

-This sample uses MVVM and provide your with own custom style for a [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel).
-A [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel) header includes a "new tab" button like Google Chrome.
+This sample uses MVVM and implements a custom style for [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel).
+A [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel) header includes a "new tab" button similar to Google Chrome.

 The example implements a custom style for Tab Items in document groups.